roacharya/FinancialModeling/ADS final project.md

 ![](b1.PNG)

-Note that the output includes the stock and option values of the nodes in the tree, including the probabilities of up and down moves.
+Note that the output, in addition to the option's price, includes the stock and option values of the nodes in the tree, including the probabilities of up and down moves.
 This makes it easy to understand how the option values are calculated since you can see the value at every stage.

 Here is an example of using the Binomial model to price an American call option on a dividend paying stock: